Rich Conaty

-Richard Brian "Rich" Conaty (November 30, 1954 – December 30, 2016) was a New York City disc jockey.
+Richard Brian Conaty (November 30, 1954 – December 30, 2016) was a New York City disc jockey.
 He was an important figure in the FM broadcasting of jazz and popular music of the 1920s and 1930s.
 Conaty is best known for his weekly music radio show The Big Broadcast, which he founded as a freshman at Fordham University in January 1973 and ran for over 2,200 shows over more than forty years.

 Early life

 Born on November 30, 1954, Conaty was raised in Astoria, Queens.
 Early in life, Conaty found a box of jazz records in his family's basement and became a fan of the genre.

 Career

 Conaty's first involvement with radio was in 1971, while he was attending Monsignor McClancy Memorial High School in Queens, New York, when he served as an intern at the Hofstra University radio station, WRHU.

-While a freshman at Fordham University, where he started The Big Broadcast on the University's FM radio station, WFUV, in January 1972.
+While a freshman at Fordham University, he started The Big Broadcast on the University's FM radio station, WFUV, in January 1972.
 The show's title is derived from the 1932 film of the same name starring Bing Crosby, who plays a star singer at a radio station.
 The show featured jazz and popular music recordings from the 1910s through the 1930s.
 Because he started his show at a young age, Conaty had the chance to meet or interview more than a few artists from the 1910-1939 period, and some became his close friends.
 These people included Annette Hanshaw, Bob Effros, Edward Eliscu, Ben Selvin, Vet Boswell, Dolly Dawn, Cab Calloway, Connee Boswell, Arthur Tracy, Bill Challis, and Mitchell Parish.
 Conaty also knew radio personalities Joe Franklin, Floyd Vivino, Danny Stiles, and Phil Schaap.
 The show ran for over 2,200 shows over a forty years period.
 In its final form, The Big Broadcast was a four-hour long show that, aside from a variety of recordings, included birthday tributes that featured records of compositions or performances created by artists whose birthday fell during the week of broadcast.
 Over the years Conaty developed a large record collection which he used as source material.
 In the course of putting together his program he developed a depth of scholarly knowledge on the music of the period, which was frequently displayed on air.
 Conaty often highlighted once-popular artists who have dropped into obscurity.
 The program was also a showplace for his humor, often self-deprecating.